 Description: Students will be using reasoning skills to solve practical real-world problems in the areas of fashion design and interior design.
 Students will create individualized design projects to be documented in a professional portfolio.

-Prerequisites: Interior Design or Textiles and Clothing Design or Clothing, Textiles and Design (before 2018 - 2019)
+Prerequisites: Interior Design or Textiles and Clothing Design

 0527 CHILD DEVELOPMENT